cdascenzo/salesforce_angular_internationalization/README.md

   -- Shopping Cart

+### Storefront
-**Storefront:**  The Storefront page was built three different ways (all three look the same) to compare performance and to show different ways of performing internationalization.
+The Storefront page was built three different ways (all three look the same) to compare performance and to show different ways of performing internationalization.

   -- Angular Home (default page): Uses JavaScript Remote Objects to access data from salesforce.
 Leverages angularJS modules to perform internationalization.